- What is bipolar disorder?

 A: Unless someone with bipolar disorder is experiencing a manic or depressive episode, their behavior won’t be out of the ordinary.
-If someone is having a manic episode, you might notice their conversation is faster than usual, their train of thought jumps around and they’re easily distracted.
+If someone is having a manic episode, you might notice their conversation is faster than usual, their train of thought jumps around and that they are easily distracted.
 They might also be sleeping less, be irritable and thinking up outlandish plans and adventures.
-(See Mania.)
 If someone is depressed, they may be slow and lacking motivation, have no interest in activities they usually enjoy and/or be tearful and upset.
-(See Depression.)

 Q: Can you treat bipolar naturally?

 A: Psychotherapy is recommended as a long-term treatment for bipolar as a way to manage and be aware of changing moods.
 Relaxation methods, such as meditation may help maintain a healthy, balanced lifestyle.
 However, medication is recommended for stabilizing moods and particularly for treating mania.
 St John’s Wort, a commonly used complementary therapy for depression, may actually make psychotic symptoms worse.

 A: Singer Demi Lovato, actors Jean-Claude Van Damme and Catherine Zeta-Jones and British actor, writer and comedian Stephen Fry all have bipolar disorder.
 Winston Churchill is believed to have had the condition.
 Carrie Fisher had bipolar disorder and often spoke openly about it.

 Q: Are bipolar disorder and ADHD related?

 A: ADHD is a behavioral disorder with symptoms present all the time whereas bipolar is a mood disorder with episodic symptoms.
 Although symptoms of mania are similar to those of ADHD, the two disorders are not the same.